What Are Cancer Research Studies?

 What is cancer research and why is it important?

-Cancer research is the key to progress against cancer.
-It is a complex process that involves researchers from many different fields.
-It also relies on the participation of people with cancer, cancer survivors, and healthy volunteers, who can provide the tools and data to make progress against cancer.
+Research is the key to progress against cancer and is a complex process involving professionals from many fields.
+It is also thanks to the participation of people with cancer, cancer survivors, and healthy volunteers that any breakthroughs go on to improve treatment and care for those who need it.

 Who should join cancer research studies?